Appendix H — Changes in the third edition

 - NEW Appendix D - data model.
 Diagrams of how the data points in the document fit together in a relational database model; clear indications of must-have and nice-to-have parameters.

-- NEW Appendix E - correlations.
-Shows how the standard can be worked in with other land assessment systems used in NZ.
+- NEW Appendix F - correlations.
+Shows how the standard can be worked in with other land assessment systems used in New Zealand.